Please note that we cannot organise any more Stolperstein-laying ceremonies before October 2019.

 Steps for laying a STOLPERSTEIN

-There are already STOLPERSTEINE in Austria, Belgium, Croatia, the Czech Republic, France, Germany, Greece, Italy, Hungary, Lithuania, Luxemburg, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Ukraine.
+There are already STOLPERSTEINE in Austria, Belgium, Croatia, the Czech Republic, Finland, France, Germany, Greece, Italy, Hungary, Lithuania, Luxembourg, Moldova, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Ukraine.
+In 2017, a STOLPERSCHWELLE was placed in Argentina.
+Next year, Stolpersteine will be installed in Sweden and Denmark.

-In April 2017, there were over 61,000 STOLPERSTEINE in about 1200 places in Europe.
-There are already more than 25 STOLPERSCHWELLE.
+In August 2018, there were almost 70,000 STOLPERSTEINE in almost 2,000 places in Europe.
+There are also already more than 25 STOLPERSCHWELLE.
 We continue to receive more and more requests and unfortunately the waiting lists are getting longer.

 - Placing STOLPERSTEINE